The Belgian police collected over 22.000 firearms and decided to make something useful out of them by casting them back into usable metal.

 Because it is a great choice

 Several studies show that Van Cauter is right: the fewer weapons there are, the safer people are.
-The exact opposite of many Americans' idea of a safer society when armed.
+The exact opposite of the idea that many Americans have of a safer society when it is armed.

 Weapons: the less, the better

-There is very consistent data to support the claim that access to firearms is associated with an increased risk of firearm-related death and injury.
+There is really uniform data to support the claim that access to firearms is associated with an increased risk of firearm-related death and injury.

-One of the reasons that owning a gun makes people less safe is that it increases the chances of a situation getting worse.
-"The fact that you have a gun can mean that you do things you shouldn't do: take risks that you shouldn't otherwise; go to places where it's not really safe, but you feel safe," he says.
-David Hemenway , director of the Harvard Injury Control Research Center.
+One of the reasons why owning a gun makes people less safe is that it increases the chances of a situation escalating.
+“The fact that you have a gun may mean that you do things you shouldn't do: you take risks you otherwise shouldn't take; you go to places where it's not really safe, but you feel safe,” he says David Hemenway , director of the Harvard Injury Control Research Center.

 Belgium is leading the way